8 ¿Cuál fue tu último viaje y cómo era?

 Actividad R

 Paso 1.
-Lourdes is sharing a photo with a friend and discussing how her trip was.
+Lourdes is sharing a photo with a friend and discussing how her trip was using the imperfect tense.
 Select whether the following statements that are true or false, based on Lourdes’s vacation photo.

 Paso 2.
 Discuss your last vacation with a classmate.
-Ask your partner the following questions, and then switch roles.
+Ask your partner to describe their last trip using the imperfect tense.

-You just learned how to use the imperfect tense to describe your last vacation experience.
+You used the imperfect tense to describe your last trip.
 The imperfect is also used to describe habitual actions you used to do in the past.

 Listen as Armando describes his childhood in Panamá.